sonyal/FitnessTracker/README.md

      - YouTube videos for each exercise will either be embedded or linked to provide the user with a demonstration.
      - Style formatting for page will be added

+### Flexibility workout page
+- The user needs to enter their capability of certain exercises, in order to get a plan designed for him/her.
+- The exercises/workout generated includes:
+   - upper body : triceps stretch, Neck-and-Shoulder Release.
+   - Lower body: sit and reach, up and over
+- In the next Sprint:
+   - complete flexibility workout input proxy
+   - improve style, content and formatting of flexibility workout tutorial page.

 ## database
 - Stores all the information for this web